amyw0ng/Juno-College-DA-Bootcamp---Project-1/README.md

 ## 30-Day Rolling Retention

 First off, we defined retention based on whether or not a player played a game 30 days after joining the game.
-We wanted to explore the 30-day rolling retention for the past year, specifically for those that played our game, and see what our percent retention was since the game went live and whether or not we've seen any growth throughout the year.
+We wanted to explore the 30-day rolling retention for the past year and see what our percent retention was for each day and whether or not we've seen any growth throughout the year.

 ### To determine the above, the following steps were taken: